 UniFi Access Points (UAP)

 You can have upwards of one tagged VLAN per SSID, and 4 SSIDs per radio.
 You can set the VLAN that a SSID users by going to Settings>Wireless Networks>Advanced Options.
 The advanced options area is shown either when you create a new wireless network (SSID), or when you edit an existing SSID.
 You can use VLANs on standard or guest SSIDs.

 Currently the only VLAN you can’t tag to a SSID is 1, although that may change in the future, once we expand the ability to define a management VLAN to all UAPs.

-With the upcoming UniFi controller v5, and subsequent releases, you will be able to use RADIUS controlled VLANs with UAPs.
-Instead of defining a VLAN, you check the box to enable RADIUS VLANs.
+Within UniFi controller v5, and subsequent releases, you will be able to use RADIUS controlled VLANs with UniFi APs and Switches.
+Instead of defining a VLAN, you enable this within the RADIUS profile.

 Set the following RADIUS attributes in the RADIUS server for each user or group based on your RADIUS configuration: